jecaro/jeancharles.quillet/pages/projects.md

 The software wasn't very difficult to write.
 All the required libraries were available on [hackage](https://hackage.haskell.org/).
-My workmates were pretty happy with it and it was quickly integrated in our CI.
+My workmates were pretty happy with it, and it was quickly integrated in our CI.

 You can check it out on [github](https://github.com/jecaro/bigball).